lexiepiccirillo/asopswebpage.github.io/_pages/submissions.md

 permalink: /Submission/
 ---

-To submit something to the conference please click here [here](http://gsu.qualtrics.com/jfe/form/SV_6QiHYVsqdLErr25)
+Your submission should be no more than 150 words.
+To submit your paper to the conference please click [here](http://gsu.qualtrics.com/jfe/form/SV_6QiHYVsqdLErr25).